KwadFan/vendor_config-example/printer_model_configs/Readme.md

 Copy the `printer.cfg`according to your printer to your `printer_data/config` folder!

-For example if a `The100` is used pick the one from the100 folder.
+For example if a `The100` is used, pick the one from the100 folder.

 ## linux-host-mcu